alsvike/QuizAI/README.md

   - Stats tracking (Total questions answered, right/wrong ratio etc.)
 - (MEDIUM) Time-challenges (Choose between Easy, Medium og Hard)
 - (MEDIUM) Track how many questions you've answered correctly in a game

+## 🐛 BUGS
+### Priorities are as following: HIGH, MEDIUM, LOW
+- (LOW) When answering correct on a question in a given subject, you should not continously select a new subject, but continue on the first chosen subject.

 ## 🤝 Contributing